 Also still evolving, shared media has become known primarily as social media and it’s a meaningful way to directly engage.
 Not reliant on a moderator between your brand and the audience, you can speak directly to the concerns of your customer.
 This is where being authentic and not overly salesy pays off.
 Consumers who interact with your brand on social are looking for the real value you deliver.
 Shared media relies as much on push (proactively getting your message out) as pull (drawing audiences in) and is calibrated through social monitoring.
 Since you control can control what you say, but not what others say about you, this medium provides a medium-high control of messaging on a shared channel.

 Finally, owned media is what you create and populate on your channels (website, blog, newsroom, podcast) and showcases your voice directly to your audience.
 You’ve brought them to you – using other channels or media to drive awareness and engagement – and you keep them here with interesting content.
 This is where you tell your brand story in the way you want it told and activate your audiences, no matter where they fall in the sales-marketing funnel.
-Just as on social media, having meaningful owned content that builds credibility and demonstrates your expertise and thought leadership is critical.
+Just as on social media, having meaningful content here that builds credibility and demonstrates your expertise and thought leadership is critical.
 Since you have ultimate control, this medium provides the highest control of messaging on an owned channel.

 According to Dietrich on her Spin Sucks blog, “When you integrate the four media types, you may find you also have influencer engagement, partnerships, and incentive programs that extend beyond your internal walls.
 [W]hen the PESO model is working at its best, it can help you establish authority.”
 On synchronization, Entrepreneur says, “By organizing your marketing communications and content into four media buckets, you can build a marketing program that is scalable, affordable and meets your long-term and short-term objectives.”
 While far from the only way to organize and align channels, PESO is intuitive and flexible enough to iterate as channels change within our dynamic brand environment.